twppsn/ppsn/Coding.md

 * Concat strings with **+**
 * Use Environent.NewLine
-* Do not concat variables, use String.Format
+* Do not concat variables, use String.Format, $
 * Try to use the “@” prefix for string literals instead of escaped strings
 * Use String.Empty
 * Use String.IsNullOrEmpty